 The children consulted reported on the negative effects of environmental degradation and climate change on their lives and communities: “We can’t live happily because of dirty environments and pollution;” “Please demand our freedom, freedom of life and health.
 We can’t enjoy [life] like you [adults] used to do when you were little;” “Adults!
 The real victims of environmental destruction are us, children;” “What will happen to the earth if we keep going like this?”; “I would like to tell them [adults] that we are the future generations and if you destroy the planet, where will we live?!”

-Children, as agents of change, have made historical contributions to human rights and environmental protection.
+Children, as agents of change, have made historical contributions to the promotion of human rights and environmental protection.
 Their status as human rights defenders should be recognized, and their demands for urgent and decisive measures to tackle the global environmental harm should be met and realized to the maximum extent.

 The application of the present general comment, while it focuses on climate change, is not limited to any particular environmental issue.
-A clean, healthy and sustainable environment forms the basis for the full enjoyment of a vast range of children’s rights, while its degradation poses risks of sweeping child rights violations.
-All types of environmental harm can have adverse, direct and indirect effects on children, which often interact.
+Children have the right to a clean, healthy and sustainable environment.
+The violation of this right has adverse, direct and indirect effects on children, which often interact.
 New environmental challenges may arise in the future, for example linked to technological and economic development and social changes.
 The present general comment should be read in conjunction with other relevant general comments of the Committee.

 A. A child rights-based approach to the environment